Lov\'{a}sz' original lower bound: Getting tighter bounds and Reducing computational complexity: Introduction

 \section{Introduction}

-For a graph $G$, the question of determining the chromatic number of $G$ has been of central importance to the graph theorists.
-In the year 1955, Kneser formulated a class of graphs, popularly known as Kneser graphs, $KG_{n,k}$, and conjectured that $\chi(KG_{n,k}) = n-2k+2$.
-This question remained open for almost 25 years until 1978 when Lov\'{a}sz came up with a topological space associated to a graph $G$, which he called the neighbourhood complex, $\N(G)$, of that graph.
+For a graph $G$, the question of determining the chromatic number of $G$ has been of central importance in graph theory.
+In the year 1955, Kneser formulated a class of graphs, popularly known as Kneser graphs, $KG_{n,k}$, and conjectured that the chromatic number of $KG_{n,k}$ is $n-2k+2$.
+This question remained open for almost 25 years until 1978 when Lov\'{a}sz came up with a topological space associated to a graph $G$, called the neighbourhood complex, $\NC(G)$, of that graph.
 His proof opened a wide area of mathematics, topological combinatorics.
-Lov\'{a}sz proved the Kneser's conjecture using topological properties of $\N(KG_{n,k})$.
-In particular, he showed that $\chi(G) \ge \conn \N(G) + 3$ for every graph $G$.
+Lov\'{a}sz proved the Kneser's conjecture using topological properties of $\NC(KG_{n,k})$.
+In particular, he showed that $\chi(G)$ is bounded from below by the topological connectivity of $\NC(G)$ plus 3, for every graph $G$.
+This bound is often referred to as the Lov\'{a}sz' original bound.
 Generalizing this idea, he also conjectured that for any two graphs $G,T$, the chromatic number of the graph $G$ is bounded from below as per the following inequality:

 A graph, $T$, for which this inequality holds with respect to every graph $G$ is called a test graph.
-In view of Kozlov's result in \cite{kozlov-hom-from-k2-is-neighbourhood-complex} which states that $\Hom(K_2,G)$ is homotopy equivalent to $\N(G)$, Lov\'{a}sz result \cite{lov-kneser} showed that $K_2$ is a test graph.
+In view of Kozlov's result in \cite{kozlov-hom-from-k2-is-neighbourhood-complex} which states that $\Hom(K_2,G)$ is homotopy equivalent to $\NC(G)$, Lov\'{a}sz result \cite{lov-kneser} showed that $K_2$ is a test graph.
 It has been shown that the class of complete graphs \cite{BabKoz-HOMcplx}, odd cycles \cite{BabKoz-topo-Obstructions}, bipartite graphs \cite{Matsushita-bipartite}, special Kneser graphs \cite{kneser-ht-graph}, etc, are all test graphs.
-Lov\'{a}sz conjecture has been disproved by Hoory and Linial \cite{countereg-to-lov} who exhibited explicit graphs $G$ and $T$ such that the inequality (\ref{lovasz conjecture}) fails to satisfy.
+Lov\'{a}sz conjecture has been disproved by Hoory and Linial \cite{countereg-to-lov} who exhibited explicit graphs $G$ and $T$ such that the inequality \eqref{lovasz conjecture} fails to satisfy.

-In order to apply inequality (\ref{lovasz conjecture}), we need to be able to compute the connectivity of the hom complex.
-However this computation is extremely hard.
-For instance, for $n > 3$, computing whether $\Hom(T,K_n)$ is path connected is a PSPACE-complete problem \cite{pspace-complete}.
-Csorba and Lutz \cite{graphmanifold} showed that $\Hom(C_5,K_n)$ is a PL-manifold. \v{C}uki{\'c} and Kozlov studied the homotopy type of $\Hom(C_k,C_n)$ in \cite{homofcycles} and $\Hom(G,K_n)$ in \cite{homintokn}.
-C.Schultz \cite{homcycletokn} studied the topology of $\Hom(C_k,K_n)$ to give a proof of the graph colouring theorem.
-Schultz \cite{k_2relationtocycles} related the topology of $\Hom(K_2, G)$ with the topology of $ \Hom(C_{2r+1},G)$.
+In order to apply inequality \eqref{lovasz conjecture}, we need to be able to compute the connectivity of the hom complex.
+Some special cases have been studied \cite{homintokn,homofcycles,homcycletokn}.
+This computation, however, in general is extremely difficult.
+For instance, for $n$ greater than 3, computing whether $\Hom(T,K_n)$ is path connected is a PSPACE-complete problem \cite{pspace-complete}.